dmbarbour/wikilon/docs/AboutAO.md

 ### Dictionary Inheritance

 A useful technique is to say: "this dictionary is the same as that one, but with the following tweaks".

+*Aside:* I think formal semantics should not depend on ad-hoc conventions.
+I've been tempted to support dictionary inheritance via ad-hoc conventions like defining an `inherit` word to a value with the dictname.

 ### AO Import and Export